AndreGleichner/UniversalModuleHost/README.md

 * Child processes may be launched automatically in all currently active sessions.
 * Child processes are launched as protected processes in case the broker itself is running as PPL.
 * Child processes are put into job objects (one per session) which are configured to kill child processes as soon as the broker dies.
 * Such job object may be used to enforce quotas (CPU, RAM, HD usage).
+Could easily be a part of the broker configuration. (not yet done)
 * The broker monitors all child processes and relaunches any died child process.
-* There's a broker.json declaring child processes and modules to be loaded as well as certain properties.
+* There's a broker.json declaring child processes and modules to be loaded by default as well as certain properties.
 * Process/Module layout can be changed on demand.
 * Modules may be unloaded/reloaded to e.g. update some on demand.
 * Processes communicate via stdin/stdout for message dispatching to specified services and stderr for logging.
 See [IPC](#ipc) below.